doctorfree/kitty-control/markdown/kitty-control.1.md

            To remove all images currently displayed on the screen: kitty-control icat --clear.
            See ***https://sw.kovidgoyal.net/kitty/kittens/icat/#options***

+**layout layout-name**
+: Sets the Kitty window layout to 'layout-name' where 'layout-name' can be one of
+           Previous Fat Grid Horizontal Splits Stack Tall Vertical

 **list**
 : Displays full information on Kitty windows.